Lucas Piton

-Lucas Piton Crivellaro (born 9 October 2000) is a Brazilian footballer who plays as a left back for Vasco da Gama.
+Lucas Piton Crivellaro (born 9 October 2000) is a professional footballer who plays as a left back for Vasco da Gama.

 Club career

 On 28 December 2022, Piton was announced as a Vasco da Gama player ahead of the 2023 season, signing a four-year contract.
 He was officially presented on 6 January 2023.
 On his debut, he assisted Nenê for the opening goal in a 2–0 win against Portuguesa, earning comparisons from Vasco fans to former winger Felipe Maestro.

 International career

 On 24 May 2023, Piton was called up to the Italy national team, being included in Roberto Mancini's provisional list to the 2023 UEFA Nations League semifinal against Spain.